liangyy/notebook/content/posts/zhu-2017-ng.md

 # Method

 This paper proposed a summary data-based MR method (SMR).
 In intuitively, it estimates effect of $Z$ (genotype) on $Y$ (phenotype), $b\_{zy}$ and effect of $Z$ on $X$, $b\_{zx}$ (note that the former is GWAS and the latter is eQTL mapping).
 Then $b\_{xy}$ is simply $\frac{b\_{zy}}{b\_{zx}}$.
 Simulation showed that SMR is equivalent to MR if the confounding variables are non-genetic and causality is mediated by gene expression or both trait and gene expression (? not clear ...).
 This situation is referred as pleiotropy.

+It appears to me that the derivation of MR (or instrumental variable regression) is not intuitive so I leave the note of MR part for another post [here](https://liangyy.github.io/notebook/posts/mendelian-randomization/#ivvar).